Info:- The Pen F, E-P7, and the OM-3 adjust both targeted and global colors. Other brands (LUTs) make global adjustments.

 1. The reason is a built-in DR safety margin for Auto users...

-2. These safety margins impact your shadow details & noise
+2. These safety margins impact shadow details and noise

 3. ETTR enables photographers to saturate the image sensor

 4. How did I learn this?
-Knowledge and an unfiltered mindset
+Research and studying Olympus info...

 2. ETTR helps us to improve the sensor's Signal to Noise ratio (SNR)